 Three Myths That Might Be Sabotaging Your Diet

-If you’re one of those poor souls having trouble keeping that New Year’s resolution to drop the pounds, please know that you’re not alone.
+If you’re one of those poor souls who's had trouble year in and year out with keeping your resolution to drop weight, please know that you’re not alone.
 A lot of people have gotten frustrated and given up (said while raising my hand).
 If you’re not ready to give up, kudos to you!
-I do want to let you know though that there might be some misinformation that could be ruining your chances of success.
-The diet gurus at Eating Well magazine discovered three myths that might be sabotaging your hard work and here they are:

-2. Myth #2- A Calorie is Just a Calorie.
-Pediatric oncologist Dr. Robert Lustig says certain calories are "higher quality" and low-sugar, high-fiber foods cause less blood sugar peaks, less insulin release and less weight gain.
+This is so not true.
+As a matter of fact, Dr. Robert Lustig says that certain calories are "higher quality" and eating low-sugar, high-fiber foods actually causes less blood sugar peaks, less insulin release, and less weight gain.

 We've all heard about how we should eat little meals here and there through the day to trick our bodies into thinking we're full when we're not, but a study found that dieters who followed a low-calorie diet had the same amount of appetite and hunger whether they had a solid breakfast, lunch and dinner or six mini-meals spaced through the day.